tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 ### 7.7.0

 NEW:
 - github #164: adding 2 extra image slots for books
 - The code for fetching images was rewritten.
 This finally fixes the issues with OpenLibrary.

 FIXES:

+- DatabazeKnihSearchEngine parser updated for all site changes

 REMOVED: